Willie Birch: Exhibitions

-Birch's work has been exhibited across the US, including Massachusetts Museum of Contemporary Art; The McKinney Avenue Contemporary Museum in Dallas; Delaware Center for the Contemporary Arts, Wilmington, DE; and Southeastern Center for Contemporary Art, Winston-Salem, NC; and Sculpture Center, New York City.
+Birch's work has been exhibited across the United States, including Massachusetts Museum of Contemporary Art; The McKinney Avenue Contemporary Museum in Dallas; Delaware Center for the Contemporary Arts, Wilmington, DE; and Southeastern Center for Contemporary Art, Winston-Salem, NC; and Sculpture Center, New York City.

+In 2026, Willie Birch's work was featured in the Get in the Game: Sports, Art, Culture, at the Pérez Art Museum Miami, Florida.
+The show traveled from the San Francisco Museum of Modern Art addressing social issues related to sports.
+The Miami iteration took place around FIFA's World Cup tournament in North America.

 Residencies

 Birch has been an artist in residence at RedLine Milwaukee; New Orleans Center for Creative Arts; and Ecole superieure des beaux-arts de Nantes, France; New Orleans Jazz and Heritage Foundation; Tamarind Institute, Albuquerque, NM; Henry Street Settlement, New York; and The Studio Museum in Harlem, NY.

 Grants and fellowships

 Birch has served as the James Baldwin Fellow for the United States Artists, and has received the Life Time Achievement Award from the National Conference of Artists (NCA).
 Birch has received fellowships from The Pollock Krasner Foundation, The Joan Mitchell Foundation, Cue Art Foundation, the Guggenheim Foundation, New York State Council on the Arts, and the National Endowment for the Arts.
 He has received the Governor's Award from the state of Louisiana and the Mayor's Arts Award from New Orleans.